spikespaz/search-deflector/README.md

 # Building

 You need a D compiler.
-I recommend `DMD`, if you have that you can just run `build.sh` with MinGW or Git Bash.
+I recommend [`LDC2`](https://github.com/ldc-developers/ldc/releases), if you have that you can just run `build.sh` with MinGW or Git Bash.
 Read the build script to figure out what needs to be done.

 You need `rcedit.exe` on your system `PATH` variable to add the icon to the executable.
 Get that from https://github.com/electron/rcedit.